+26.5.7 NDP feedback report procedure

+26.5.7.2 STA behavior

-26.5.7 NDP feedback report procedureTGbc Editor: change the first paragraph of this subclause as follows
+TGbc Editor: change the first paragraph of this subclause as follows

 A non-AP STA shall set the NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report and set it 0, otherwise.
+A non-AP STA shall set the GCR NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports GCR NDP feedback report and set it 0, otherwise.

+26.5.7.3 AP behavior

 TGbc Editor: change the first paragraph of this subclause as follows

 An AP shall set the NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report and set it 0 otherwise.
+An AP shall set the GCR NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports GCR NDP feedback report and set it 0 otherwise.

 26.5.7.4 NDP feedback report for a resource request